Wase-Engine/wase-engine/documentation.md

 cmake ..
 cmake build .
 ```

+Now you will be able to build the SDL Game Engine.
+When you build the SDL Game Engine there will be an include and lib folder in the build directory.
+You can use these for your game projects.

 ## Setting up the engine <a name="setup-engine"></a>
 To run the engine you can simply call the run method on the Engine instance in the main function.<br>